Inflect logo

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers: Alaska's most significant financial incentive is its lack of a statewide sales tax.
-This directly reduces capital expenditures on servers, networking gear, and other critical hardware.
-The tax climate provides a straightforward and immediate cost savings for any new data center deployment or hardware refresh cycle.
+Tax Advantage For Data Centers: Alaska's primary financial benefit is its lack of a statewide sales or use tax.
+This provides a significant, direct reduction in the capital expense required for purchasing servers, networking gear, and other data center hardware.

 Natural Disaster Risk

-Anchorage has a Moderate natural disaster risk profile, with a FEMA National Risk Index score of 45.05 as of September 2025.
-While the overall risk is not extreme compared to other U.S. coastal regions, specific hazards require careful facility engineering and planning.
+Anchorage has a moderate natural disaster risk profile, with a FEMA National Risk Index score of 45.05 as of September 2025.
+The area is seismically active, and its northern latitude presents significant weather challenges.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business